Order now, get quotes

 Different versions may be installed in different directories at the same time and have their own configurations.
 Also multiple installations of the same version in different directories are possible, to run different configurations.
 Note that in both cases to ensure different configuration, if the configuration is user-specific, multiple installations must be contained in directories of different names.

 New versions may be copied/installed over older versions, but never the other way around.
-WinHex wird a forensic license and X-Ways Forensics (if exactly the same release) may and shall share the same installation directory and use many identical files.
+WinHex with a forensic license and X-Ways Forensics (if exactly the same release) may and shall share the same installation directory and use many identical files.
 The 32-bit and the 64-bit edition (if exactly the same release) may and shall also share the same installation directory.
+You must not mix and run .exe files of different versions in the same directory.

 Case Data Storage